NopeNopeGuy/hayai-ocr/README.md

 - OCR supports multi-line text, but the longer the text, the more likely some errors are to occur.
   If the recognition failed for some part of a longer text, you might try to run it on a smaller portion of the image.
-- The model was trained specifically to handle manga well, but should do a decent job on other types of printed text, such as novels or video games.
-It probably won't be able to handle handwritten text though.
+- The model was trained specifically to handle manga, visual novel, general anime and handwritten Japanese texts.
+It should perform well everywhere.
 - The model always attempts to recognize some text on the image, even if there is none.
   Because it uses a transformer decoder (and therefore has some understanding of the Japanese language), it might even "dream up" some realistically looking sentences!
 This shouldn't be a problem for most use cases.